 Vincent van Gogh, and his paintings

 Van Gogh did not live to see his talent recognized.
-Nor could he possibly ever have dreamt that he would be an enduring source of inspiration for subsequent generations of artists.
-Only a small circle of artists showed any interest in his work during his own lifetime.
-Now he is a household name and his artworks are admired throughout the world.
+Nor could he possibly ever have dream that he would be an enduring source of inspiration for subsequent generations of artists.
+But now he is a household name and his artworks are admired throughout the world.
 Van Gogh's use of color, unique brush strokes and emotion has impacted western art since Impressionism, and he was the most influential artist of the early twentieth century.